wbamberg/idl-reference/docs/nsIApplicationReputationService.md

 Start querying the application reputation service.

-@param aQuery
-       The nsIApplicationReputationQuery containing metadata of the
-       downloaded file.

-@param aCallback
-       The callback for receiving the results of the query.

 @remarks aCallback may not be null.  onComplete is guaranteed to be called
          on aCallback.
 This function may not be called more than once with